 Personal Protective Equipment (PPE)

-This explains what to wear when handling a pesticide.
+This explains what to wear when handling the pesticide.

 Restricted Entry Statement (REI)

-This indicates the amount of time following a pesticide application when entry to the treated area is not allowed.
-A pesticide may have different REIs for different crops and sites.
+This indicates the amount of time following the pesticide application when entry to the treated area is not allowed.
+The pesticide may have different REIs for different crops and sites.